 - I. signs of abuse and neglect and risk of harm are recognised - II.
 Any suspected case of significant harm, neglect and abuse are reported to the NSW Department of Family and Community Services through the Child Protection Helpline - III.
 Where appropriate, information is shared with the relevant agencies in order to prevent abuse and neglect taking into account privacy principles and need to know basis; - IV.
-Collaborate with relevant Government departments and non-government organisations, where necessary, to ensure the safety, welfare and wellbeing of all children and young person's residing in SEARMS properties, and - V. ensure SEARMS staff are properly trained and resourced to implement this policy suspected to be at risk of harm, abuse or neglect and to report to their direct supervisor where a child may be at risk of harm, abuse or neglect
+Collaborate with relevant Government departments and non-government organisations, where necessary, to ensure the safety, welfare and wellbeing of all children and young person's residing in SEARMS properties, and - V. ensure SEARMS staff are properly trained and resourced to implement this policy

+All staff and contractors Report any instances where children may be at risk, or suspected to be at risk of harm, abuse or neglect and to report to their direct supervisor Service Delivery Manager Document, assess and collect information in any instances where a child may be at risk of harm, abuse or neglect